darrengoulden/vsc-pexiplogs-extension/README.md

 Install the extension

+Grab the latest release from the [releases](https://github.com/darrengoulden/vsc-pexiplogs-extension/releases) section then;
 1. Using the Install from VSIX command in the Extensions view command dropdown
 2. or the `Extensions: Install from VSIX` command in the Command Palette (⇧⌘P or Ctrl+Shift+P), point to the .vsix file.